-We are three rising sophomores and we have one rising junior in our group.
+We are 3 rising sophomores and we have 1 rising junior in our group.
 Can we choose an apartment complex if we have a mixed group?

 Yes.
 You may choose any available apartment (with the exception of townhouses) with a mixed group.

-My two friends and I would like to sign up for an apartment with an international roommate.
+I would like to sign up to live with an international roommate.
 Is this possible?